ahennel/Spoonflower-product-lookup/README.md

 I plan to continue this project for educational purposes after initial delivery.
 TODO list:

-- Add Typescript
-- Write unit tests using Jest
-- Add Product filter to display other product types
 - Add UI framework like Material or Chakra
 - Add more accessibility features
 - Lazy load images